akphi/config-tester/doc/monorepo.md

 With this, we could start shaping our codebase in monorepo structure.
 The following section details the tooling support and setup.

-### Monorepo Manager: Yarn Workspace and Lerna
+### Monorepo Manager and Publisher: Yarn

-[Lerna](https://lerna.js.org/) is **not essential** for working with a monorepo project; however, it helps optimize the workflow around managing monorepo project, especially with the `setup` and `publish` phase.
+We use [Yarn](https://yarnpkg.com/) as our monorepo manager.
+At the time of speaking, `lerna` is a very popular choice, but `Yarn@2` has made a lot of `lerna` features redundant (e.g. [bootstraping](https://github.com/lerna/lerna/tree/main/commands/bootstrap), running scripts in parallel or [topological order](https://yarnpkg.com/cli/workspaces/foreach)).

-> One of the most important feature of `lerna` is the ability to run task in topologically-sorted order (similar to [Maven](https://maven.apache.org/)).
-One particularly popular lerna command is [`bootstrap`](https://github.com/lerna/lerna/tree/main/commands/bootstrap), which is [made redundant](https://github.com/lerna/lerna/issues/1308#issuecomment-370848535) by `Yarn workspaces`, but the [`run`](https://github.com/lerna/lerna/tree/main/commands/run) command is still very useful for running script in topological order. **When we upgrade to Yarn 2, most of `lerna` features are already covered can thus, it can be safely removed.**
+> Yarn 2 has many niche features such as [Plug n Play](https://yarnpkg.com/features/pnp/#gatsby-focus-wrapper), but this currently [does not work well ESM](https://github.com/yarnpkg/berry/issues/638) so we will explore that option later.

 ### Module System: ECMAScript Module (ESM)